dataesr/bso-publications/doc/bso.md

 PubMed gives info on grant declaration.
 To be clear, the absence of this metadata does not mean that there was no funding.
 So the only thing we can do is to check if there is a correlation, or no, between the open access rate and the presence of the grant metadata in PubMed.

-As the affiliations informations are given for each author, we can use [@lhote_using_2021] to infere the country of affiliations of each author.
+As the affiliations information is given for each author, we can use [@lhote_using_2021] to infer the country of affiliations of each author.
 We would like to analyse if the country of affiliations of the corresponding author correlates to the open access rate.
 Unfortunately the corresponding author metadata is not available, so we chose an approximation looking at the affiliation country of the **first and the last authors**.
 That will give an insight to know whether, for French publications, the OA rate is in general higher when one of the first or last authors has a French affiliation, or, conversely, if the OA rate is higher when the first and last author are affiliated abroad.

 ## 2.2 Clinical trials and observational studies